This post may contain affiliate links. Read my disclosure policy.

 - Other sides.
 Round out your meal with other heartier side dishes like Instant Pot Mashed Potatoes, Maple Cinnamon Mashed Sweet Potatoes, or Cauliflower Mashed Potatoes.

 - Salad.
 Add a simple side salad like Caprese Zoodles Salad or Easy Greek Salad to balance the rich creamed spinach.

 - Preheat oven to 400°F or light your broiler.
 Coat four small ramekins or one shallow casserole dish with olive oil or cooking spray.
 Place ramekins or casserole dish on a baking sheet.

 - Heat olive oil in a large skillet over medium heat.

-- Add half the spinach, salt, a few grinds of pepper, nutmeg, and cream cheese, and top with the remaining spinach.
+- Add half the spinach, salt, pepper, nutmeg, and cream cheese, and top with the remaining spinach.

-- Cover and allow to wilt for 3 to 5 minutes.
+- Cover the pan and allow the spinach to wilt for 3 to 5 minutes.
 Uncover, stir to melt and evenly distribute the cream cheese.
 Cook for another few minutes to allow any excess moisture to evaporate.